Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

 There can be 2 major challenges for bioinformatics analysis

 Firstly, there can be timely changes
-  * to the version of the tools being used, the analysis environment could
+  * to the version of the tools being used or the environment (modules, libraries) changing over time.
   * new tools could be added,
-  * the method used for one step could need a more thorouput look, for example, feature reduction may have to be modified to include more useful feaures which would otherwise be discared
+  * the method used for one step could need a more thorouput look, for example, feature reduction may have to be modified to include more useful feaures which would otherwise be discared,
-  * Multiple datasets could be integrated
+  * multiple datasets could be integrated over time.
+This can cause batch effects, requiring more robust correction methods.

 ## Nextflow
+This

-The second challenge
+The second challenge lies within the interdependency of various data analysis tools.
+The hidden effects of

 ## Structure Equation Modelling